99-chetna/99-chetna/README.md

 Build and deployed a dashboard on which you can upload csv or excel file.
 It will generate summary or answers the natural language questions asked based on the Dataset Provided.<br>
 Live Demo: https://ai-dashboard-g3nn.onrender.com

-Product Feedback Analyzer (Agentic AI Project) Developed an AI-powered product feedback analysis system using Flask, NLP, and Agentic AI.
+Product Feedback Analyzer (Agentic AI Project):
+Developed an AI-powered product feedback analysis system using Flask, NLP, and Agentic AI.
 Implemented sentiment analysis, aspect extraction, fake review detection, recommendation generation, and AI-powered question answering with an interactive dashboard.<br>
 Live Demo: https://agentic-product-review-analyzer.onrender.com